-There are other indicators that are categorized as volumes.
+There are other tools that are categorized as volumes indicators.
 These are essential because they help to identify whether trends are supported by most traders.

 What is the Accumulation/Distribution Indicator?